-It’s said that every cat has a story, but now it’s the story of the Cat Centre itself that Ten Lives is looking to tell.
+It’s said that every cat has a story.
+Now it’s the story of the Cat Centre itself that Ten Lives is looking to tell.

 ARTICLE BY: Freya Langford-Sidebottom, Ten Lives.

-We are excited to announce that Author Dr Caroline Evans has taken on the challenge to research and write our history here at the Ten Lives Cat Centre, and has reached out to volunteers, staff, and friends from the past to help us fill in the blanks with great stories and anecdotes about people and cats.
+We are excited to announce that Author Dr Caroline Evans has taken on the challenge to research and write our history here at the Ten Lives Cat Centre.
+She has reached out to volunteers, staff, and friends from the past to help us fill in the blanks with great stories and anecdotes about people and cats.

 Ten Lives has a proud history of more than 70 years of caring for the unwanted cats and kittens of Southern Tasmania.
 We started life in 1949 as the Tasmanian Animal Protection Society, founded by Joan Allport, and became a dedicated cat centre in 1974 under the leadership of Florence Robson, who had a vision to provide a shelter for all unwanted cats and kittens in Hobart.

 And while much has changed over the past 70 years, some things remain the same.
 “I think the contribution of volunteers is really striking and quite moving”, says Dr Evans, “they put in an enormous amount of time, and an enormous amount of emotional energy I guess, as well as other kinds of energy, and also money.
 Quite a bit of money from volunteers went into setting the original Cat Centre up.”